Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation: Results and Analysis

-Compared to GPT-4o-generated rubrics, our rubrics yield a consistent improvement of +4.96 CIA points.
-Although the absolute gain is moderate, McNemar’s test on paired coverage decisions shows statistically significant differences, indicating that conditioning rubric generation on retrieved medical evidence improves coverage of clinically relevant information.
+Compared to GPT-4o-generated rubrics, our rubrics yield a consistent improvement of +9.36\% on HealthBench and +3.15\% on LLMEval-Med.
+Although the absolute gain is moderate, McNemar’s test on paired coverage decisions shows statistically significant differences, indicating that conditioning rubric generation on dual track of medical evidence and communication constraints improves coverage of clinically relevant information.